myIR, payments and more

-If your baby is born or adopted on or after 1 April 2015, you can receive up to $220 a week for the first 10 weeks (70 days).
+If your child was born or adopted on or after 1 April 2015, you can receive up to $220 a week for the first 10 weeks (70 days).

-If your baby was born or adopted before 1 April 2015, you can receive up to $150 a week for the first 8 weeks (56 days).
+If your child was born or adopted before 1 April 2015, you can receive up to $150 a week for the first eight weeks (56 days).

 How much you may receive depends on:

 - the number of dependent children in your care

 - the number of newborn children.

 If you apply for PTC after three months from your child's birth, you'll receive your payment as a lump sum after the end of the tax year.

 Use our Estimate your Working for Families Tax Credits calculator to check what you may be entitled to.